Common finger fractures include avulsion fractures and crush fractures of the fingertips.

 For most fingertip fractures, doctors wrap the fingertip with a protective covering (such as an aluminum and foam splint).
 People wear this covering for about 2 weeks.

 For large subungual hematomas, doctors may make a small hole in the fingernail with a needle or a hot wire (electrocautery device) and drain the blood out (called trephination).
-If the nail is badly injured, it often remains misshapen.
+Usually, this procedure takes only a few seconds, and drugs to prevent pain are not needed.

 For severe finger fractures, surgery is done to realign the many, separated pieces of broken bone.

 If the nail is severely injured, the nail is usually removed.
 Then tears of the nail bed can be repaired.
+The finger is wrapped in a dressing to protect the nail bed.
 However, for most finger fractures, nail removal is not necessary.